 Our virtual care option, Airrosti Remote Recovery is available nationwide.

-However, even the things you do every day — like sitting in front of a computer or at a desk for hours — can both weaken and shorten (tighten) your hips, making them more prone to injury.
-Because of this, exercises (such as squats) and targeted stretches that focus on strengthening the hip muscles and improving hip range of motion are key to preventing injuries.
+Even everyday activities, such as sitting at a desk for extended periods, can weaken and tighten the hip flexors, making them more susceptible to injury.
+To prevent this, targeted exercises and stretches that focus on strengthening the hips and improving the range of motion are essential.

 Reviewed by Casey Crisp, Doctor of Chiropractic